-The Head Teacher monitors the effectiveness of this policy on a constant basis.
+The Head Teacher monitors the effectiveness of this policy on a regular basis.
 They also report to the governing body on the effectiveness of the policy and, if necessary, make recommendations for further improvements.

 The school keeps a variety of records of incidents of misbehaviour.
-The class teacher records incidents on Arbor (action taken is also recorded).
-The Deputy Head/Head Teacher records those incidents where a pupil is sent to him/her on account of bad behaviour.
-We also keep a record of any incidents that occur at break or lunchtimes: lunchtime supervisors give written details (using Appendix 3) of any incident which is transferred to Arbor by admin.
+The class teacher records incidents on CPOMS (action taken is also recorded).
+The Deputy Head/Head Teacher records those incidents where a pupil is sent to him/her on account of poor behaviour.
+We also keep a record of any incidents that occur at break or lunchtimes: lunchtime supervisors give written details on a form which is transferred to CPOMS by admin.